Test Sample Accuracy Scales with Training Sample Density in Neural Networks: Related work

 \section{Related work}

-Input-dependent generalization error bounds brings together several areas of machine learning research that are not typically combined.
-The first is generalization error bounds intended for model selection \citep{mohri2018foundations,akaike1974new}.
-The second is sample-level metrics intended for out-of-distribution or unreliable in-distribution sample selection \citep{ovadia2019can}.
-The third is work on linear activation regions, motivated by characterizing neural network expressivity \citep{montufar2014number,raghu2017expressive,hanin2019deep}.
+This work is primarily related to sample-level metrics intended for out-of-distribution or unreliable in-distribution sample selection \citep{ovadia2019can}, and work on linear activation regions, which is typically motivated by characterizing neural network expressivity \citep{montufar2014number,raghu2017expressive,hanin2019deep}.